elevatelearning/el-site/content/insights/what-defines-accessible-digital-learning/index.md

 To help you on your journey towards creating more accessible and inclusive learning experiences, follow these tips:

 * **Approach:** Approach your learning experience design from a people-centered approach, instead of a people-first approach.
 By appealing to a broad range of learning preferences in the way you design your learning experience, you can create a more learner-centered experience, which will ensure you avoid reducing learners to their categories, and instead, embrace their differences.
 * **Language:** Avoid using defamatory language or characters in your learning experience that perpetuates harmful stereotypes.
 Keep your language, style and tone relatively neutral and avoid specifically mentioning demographic information (for example, for a persona or case study), unless it is relevant to the content.
-Similarly in designing graphics, try to include a wide variety of illustration and character types to ensure all learners feel represented.
+Similarly in designing graphics, try to include a wide variety of illustrations and character types to ensure all learners feel represented.
-* **T﻿echnology:** Take time to carefully consider the UX/UI development of your learning experience — ensuring an operable experience for your learners. \[ADD ADDITIONAL INFO HERE]
+* **T﻿echnology:** Take time to carefully consider the UX/UI development of your learning experience — ensuring an operable experience for your learners.
+Your learning experience should be compatible with different web and mobile browsers.
+Take the time to carefully test your environment by using assistive tools such as screen readers and voice recognition software.
+And finally, consider incorporating different user interfaces for learners with visual, auditory, and motor impairments.

 And as technology continues to adapt, the Web Content Accessibility Guidelines are updated.
 Therefore, it is imperative to check for the latest updates in these accessibility guidelines.
 Remember, equal is everyone getting the same thing.
 Fair is everyone getting what they need to be successful.
 And by following WCAG, you can ensure everyone has a fair chance of having a successful digital learning experience.

 ## R﻿eferences

-\[﻿ADD REFERENCES HERE]
+Rhodes, A. (2020) *What's the best font for people with dyslexia?*, *Extensis*.
+Celartem, Inc d.b.a.
+Extensis.
+Available at: https://www.extensis.com/blog/whats-the-best-font-for-people-with-dyslexia

+Bozarth, J. (no date) *"but it's to code": Thoughts on accessibility in e-learning, E-learning Heroes.* Available at: https://community.articulate.com/articles/but-it-s-to-code-thoughts-on-accessibility-in-e-learning

+(WAI), W.C.W.A.I. (no date) *WCAG 2 Overview, Web Accessibility Initiative (WAI).* Available at: https://www.w3.org/WAI/standards-guidelines/wcag/

+WHO (no date) *Disability, World Health Organization.
+World Health Organization.* Available at: https://www.who.int/news-room/fact-sheets/detail/disability-and-health